Radom, Illinois

 Radom is a village in Washington County, Illinois, United States.
 The population was 220 at the 2010 census.

 History

 Radom was originally settled chiefly by Poles.
 The city takes its name after Radom, in Poland.
+John B. Turchin, a former Colonel in the Imperial Russian Army and in the Union Army during the American Civil War, was instrumental in the community's foundation.